InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: InfiniteDiffusion: Unbounded Generation Across Planetary Scales

 \subsection{Practical Querying of InfiniteDiffusion}

 To make queries practical, we avoid recomputing the same window updates across recursive calls.
-Instead, for each image $J_t$ we maintain two corresponding infinite tensors: $A_t$, which stores the numerator in Eq. ~\ref{eq:infinidiff}, and $B_t$, which stores the denominator.
-Both tensors are initialized to zero.
-These infinite tensors are typically stored in tiles, which can be loaded and unloaded as necessary to conserve memory.
+Instead, for each image $J_t$ we maintain two corresponding sparse infinite tensors: $A_t$, which stores the numerator in Eq. ~\ref{eq:infinidiff}, and $B_t$, which stores the denominator.
 When a query $J_t[R]$ occurs, we identify all the windows required to generate the region, and process all previously unprocessed windows, populating the desired regions of $A_t$ and $B_t$.
 Then $J_t[R] = A_t[R] / B_t[R]$.
 Final generation proceeds as a recursive process that begins by sampling $J_T$ as Gaussian noise. $J_0[R]$ is obtained by recursively applying the query routine at all earlier steps.
-In summary, the routine below computes $J_{t-1}[R]$ by evaluating only the windows that overlap $R$, caching each window's contribution in $A_{t-1}$ and $B_{t-1}$ so that future queries can reuse the same results.
-The tensors $A_{t-1}$, $B_{t-1}$, and the set of processed windows $P$ are mutated in-place.
+In summary, Algorithm ~\ref{alg:infinite_diffusion_step} below computes $J_t[R]$ by evaluating only the windows that overlap $R$, and caching each window's contribution in $A_t$ and $B_t$.
+The tensors $A_t$, $B_t$, and the set of processed windows $P_t$ are mutated in-place.
+See Figure ~\ref{fig:infinite_diffusion_viz} for a visualization.

+To keep storage bounded, we store each infinite tensor as a set of per-window contributions $(i, x_i)$, where $x_i = W_i \otimes \Phi(J_{t+1}[R_i] \mid y_i)$ for $A_t$, and $x_i=W_i$ for $B_t$.
+Evaluating $\mathcal{T}_t[R]$ accumulates each $x_i$ with $i \in \kappa(R)$ into an output buffer.
+Algorithm~\ref{alg:infinite_diffusion_step} guarantees that all required pairs are present before evaluation occurs.
+This representation supports a lightweight in-memory LRU cache: evicting a pair $(i, x_i)$ is safe as long as $i$ is simultaneously removed from $P_t$, causing that window to be treated as unprocessed and recomputed on the next query.